 But there is a darker side to the Goth Latte.
 Rumors abound around these drinks, and a growing chorus of voices are speaking out warning about the potential dangers they pose.

 Most of the information on this topic is pretty scattered, ranging from poppy doctor chats to wacky trend pieces to glorified reblogs.
 Sprudge wanted to know some facts about the supposed charcoal risks, starting with a practical first question: what was the dosage necessary to interrupt the absorption of medication?
-I reached out to a doctor friend of mine—Dr. Ross Martini of the Oregon Health Sciences University (OHSU) in Portland, Oregon.
-(Dr. Martini, it should be disclosed, is the partner of Sprudge co-founder Zachary Carlsen.)
-Dr. Martini told me that a wide variety of factors influenced whether or not a drug could be disrupted by charcoal: pH of the stomach, where in your GI tract the pill breaks down for absorption, and the drug molecule itself—how big it is, what charge it has, and so on.
+A wide variety of factors influence whether or not a drug could be disrupted by charcoal: pH of the stomach, where in your GI tract the pill breaks down for absorption, and the drug molecule itself—how big it is, what charge it has, and so on.

 Okay, so no magic bullet.
 But in overdose situations—when charcoal is used for emergencies in hospitals—how much is typically administered?
-Dr. Martini checked with his toxicology colleagues at OHSU and determined that 50 grams of activated charcoal would be typically administered to combat toxins and prevent absorption.
+According to doctors we spoke to, about 50 grams of activated charcoal would be typically administered to combat toxins and prevent absorption.

 50 grams!
 Well if my Goth Latte has just one gram, it’s probably fine, right?
 That’s 1/50th of the medical dose used to disrupt absorption.
 And according to the available medical scholarship, the introduction of something like milk—say, in a Goth Latte—could further diminish the effectiveness of activated charcoal: